-6 Best Practices You Should Look For in a Debt Settlement Company
+6 Best Practices You Should Look For in a Debt Resolution Company

-Debt settlement is a way to eliminate your debt by paying it off for less than what you owe.
-The service is typically offered by debt relief companies that negotiate settlements with creditors for a fee.
+Debt resolution is a way to eliminate your debt by paying it off for less than what you owe.
+The service is typically offered by specialized debt consolidation companies that negotiate resolutions with creditors for a fee.

-Like any financial service, the debt settlement experience can vary in quality and satisfaction depending on the company you choose.
+Like any financial service, the program experience can vary in quality and satisfaction depending on the company you choose.
 It’s important to find a company that follows best practices, so your experience is positive and professional.
-Check out our list of 6 best practices you should look for in a debt settlement company.
+Check out our list of 6 best practices you should look for in a debt resolution company.

 1. Accreditation

-Debt relief companies should be accredited by a major trade group organization such as the American Fair Credit Council (AFCC.)
+Debt resolution companies should be accredited by a major trade group organization such as the American Fair Credit Council (AFCC.)
 Most companies will advertise this credential on their website.
-For example, you can verify their status by searching the AFCC directory of members.
+For example, you can verify their status by searching the AFCC directory of members

 The AFCC was founded in April 2011 by a group of industry leaders.
 They wanted to protect their reputations by ensuring that their industry members are held to a high standard.
 That standard includes protecting consumer rights by being in full compliance with the Federal Trade Commission’s regulatory initiatives.